OOub/hummus/README.md

 * to create neurons defined in a 2D square grid (for computer vision tasks), we use the Network method **addReceptiveFields()** method which creates a grid where each square in that grid contains a separate neuron population.
 This method allows the network to retain spatial information

-* an important parameter in the methods to create neurons is the learning rule selection via the enumeration **learningMode** defined in the Neuron class.
-Check it out to see all the available learning rule options.
+* an important parameter in the methods to create neurons is the selection of a learning rule.
+Each learning rule available inherits from the polymorphic class LearningRuleHandler:

+1. The correct learning rule needs to be in the includes.
+2. A LearningRuleHandler object needs to be created, and passed as a reference to the neuron creation methods, and if we don't want a learning rule, we simply pass a **nullptr**

+currently, 3 learning rules are implemented: MyelinPlasticity, MyelinPlasticityReinforcement, and Stdp.

 ###### Connecting The Network